x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-users-in-the-same-dial-plan-to-receive-faxes.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## Use the Shell to allow users who are linked to a dial plan to receive faxes
+## Use Exchange Online PowerShell to allow users who are linked to a dial plan to receive faxes

 This example enables UM-enabled users who are linked with the UM dial plan named `MyUMDialPlan` to receive incoming faxes.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -FaxEnabled $true